shd101wyy/markdown-preview-enhanced/docs/graphs.md

 If `@start...` is not found, then `@startuml ... @enduml` will automatically be inserted.

 ## WaveDrom

+> This is temporarily not supported after version 0.14.0

 Markdown Preview Enhanced uses [WaveDrom](http://wavedrom.com/) to create digital timing diagram.
 - Code block with `wavedrom` notation will be rendered by [WaveDrom](https://github.com/drom/wavedrom).